Aafreen29/IntelliTravel-Agent/README.md

 # IntelliTravel Agent

 ## Overview
-A comprehensive and intelligent travel recommendation application that leverages LLMs (Large Language Models) and the Google Maps API to create personalized travel experiences.
+A comprehensive and intelligent travel recommendation application that leverages LLM (Large Language Model) and the Google Maps API to create personalized travel experiences.
 Built using Streamlit.

 ## Technology Stack